populationtwo/camden-theme-documentation/docs/guide/translation.md

 6. When you're done, simply click **Save**.
 Save it in the same directory as the catalog template file.
 7. Change the language in the admin settings screen (**Settings** > **General** > **Site Language**).

+## Creating Translation with Loco Translate
+1. Install and activate [Loco Translate](https://wordpress.org/plugins/loco-translate/ ":target=_blank") plugin
+2. From your Dashboard go to __Loco Translate__ > __Home__.
+Click __Camden__ on the __Active theme__ list.
+3. Click the __+ New language__ button on the __Overview__ tab.
+4. On the next screen select the desired language and keep the default location (`languages/loco/themes/camden-<locale>.po`).
+ Click __Start translating__.
+5. On the editor screen you'll see all the strings the theme has defined in its template file.
+Untranslated strings are shown in bold blue.
+To start with they will all be untranslated.
+6. Select text string from the __Source Text__ list and then Add your translated text in the translation textarea below.
+7. Continue to translate as much as you like and when you're ready click the __Save__ icon in the editor toolbar.
+8. Congratulations, you've saved your first WordPress translation.

 ## RTL (Right-to-Left) Language Support
 1. Open `library/enqueue-scripts.php`.
 2. Find `wp_style_add_data('main-stylesheet', 'rtl', 'replace')` and uncomment it.